 Fudge – you just don’t get sweeter!
-This is confectionary!
 In fact the ingredients list in this might just make your eyes bulge, but chill, you don’t eat this every day after all.

 This is a recipe that South African’s make regularly.
 We call it fudge in SA, but apparently in Australia/New Zealand they call it ‘Russian Fudge’.
-And in Scotland they call it ‘Tablet’.
+And in Scotland they call it ‘Tablet’ (at least according to the internets – I could be getting that ALL wrong).

 As kids, we used to make this stuff all the time.
 Which is actually pretty insane when I think about it, because making this is NOT child’s play!
 But for a bunch of sugar addicts who were up for making anything as long as it was sweet – making fudge was what we called a good time.